 Meaning

-In the quote “In every society in human history, including the United States, those in power seek to imbue themselves with the attributes of religion and patriotism as a way of getting greater support for their policy and insulating themselves from any criticism.,” the emphasis is on friendship.
-It highlights the thought that meaningful bonds require openness while implying that shared moments build loyalty.
+The message behind “In every society in human history, including the United States, those in power seek to imbue themselves with the attributes of religion and patriotism as a way of getting greater support for their policy and insulating themselves from any criticism.” revolves around friendship.
+It suggests that meaningful bonds require openness, making it relatable to many people's experiences.

 Theme